Antikrist: Act 1

 The prologue starts with Lucifer, sung by a Baritone, raising the Antichrist out of the pit and God, who is represented by a speaking voice, allowing the Antichrist to act on the Earth for a period of time.

-Scene 1, titled The Light of the Wilderness, features a tenor singing the part of the Spirit of Mystery and a mezzo-soprano sing the spirit's echo.
+Scene 1, titled The Light of the Wilderness, features a soprano singing the part of the Spirit of Mystery and a mezzo-soprano sing the spirit's echo.
 The scene focuses on the apathetic state of the world and looks forward to the dawning of a new age of hope.

 Vainglory, the title of Scene 2, is primarily focused on a tenor playing the Mouth Speaking Great Things and espouses a populist slogan characterized by faith in the progression of society.

-In Scene 3, Despair, Despondency (Despair), once again sung by a tenor, sings of pessimism and cynicism that functions as humankind's cross under the age of the Antichrist.
+In Scene 3, Despair, Despondency (Despair), sung by a mezzo-soprano, sings of pessimism and cynicism that functions as humankind's cross under the age of the Antichrist.

 Act 2

 The second act starts with Lust, which features a soprano as the Great Whore (Babel), a tenor playing the Scarlet-Coloured Beast, and a mixed choir representing humanity.
 The two figures elaborate on egocentric hedonism worshiped by humankind.

-The Great Whore and the same tenor who played the Scarlet-Coloured Beast, now playing the Lie, feature in Scene 5 Every Man Against His Neighbouralong with a bass representing Hate, accompanied by a mixed choir representing demons.
+The Great Whore and the same tenor who played the Scarlet-Coloured Beast, now playing the Lie, feature in Scene 5 Every Man Against His Neighbour along with a bass representing Hate, accompanied by a mixed choir representing demons.
 The Lie and the Great Whore argue over truth and power, while Hate intervenes in their squabble, while the world begins to perish.

-The final scene Perdition features a Mystical Voice, sung by a baritone, who curses the Antichrist, while God destroys the Antichrist.
+The final scene Perdition features a Mystical Voice, sung by a mezzo-soprano, who curses the Antichrist, while God destroys the Antichrist.
 This is followed by the Ephphatha Chorus, sung by the choir, where God gives peace harmony and insight to creation.